Experimental characterisation of a combined LVDT position sensor and voice-coil actuator for gravitational wave detectors: LVDT measurements

 \section{LVDT measurements}

 To measure the LVDT response the primary and secondary coils are mounted on their respective support structures, and carefully aligned to minimise any transverse offsets and ensure that all coils are perfectly levelled.
-The primary coil is excited with a sinusoidal signal ($f = 10~{\rm kHz}$) using a DAC module of the DAQ system, and the differential voltage output of the secondary coils is recorded with the oscilloscope (pre-amplification) and the DAQ system (post-amplification).
-For the former the amplitude of the excitation signal is set to $V_{\rm in} = 9$~V, while for the latter it is set to $V_{\rm in} = 0.1$~V. The first step in the measurement procedure is to locate the central position of the primary coil by scanning a large range in $z$ with the vertical translation stage and find the coordinate $z_0$ where the LVDT output becomes minimal.
+The primary coil is excited with a sinusoidal signal ($f = 10~{\rm kHz}$) using a DAC module of the DAQ system, and two independent measurements were performed to record the differential voltage output of the secondary coils: one with the oscilloscope connected (pre-amplification) and another with DAQ system connected (post-amplification).
+For the former the amplitude of the excitation signal is set to $V_{\rm in} = 9$~V, while for the latter it is set to $V_{\rm in} = 0.1$~V\footnote{These voltages are set based on the available signal amplification and dynamic range of the ADC of the data acquisition system}.
+The first step in the measurement procedure is to locate the central position of the primary coil by scanning a large range in $z$ with the vertical translation stage and find the coordinate $z_0$ where the LVDT output becomes minimal.
 This is determined with a precision of $10~\mu$m and provides a reference for the actual measurement range.
 The primary coil is then displaced within $\pm 5$~mm from its central position with discrete steps of 0.5~mm, and at each position the secondary coils output is recorded.
 The time-domain data are fitted with a sine wave function, $V(t) = V_{\rm out}\sin(\omega t+\phi) + c$, to extract the amplitude $V_{\rm out}$ at each position.
 The phase ($\phi$) and bias ($c$) parameters are free, while the frequency parameter is fixed to 10~kHz.
 The normalised LVDT output is then obtained by dividing all $V_{\rm out}(z)$ by $V_{\rm in}$ and plotting these results as a function of axial displacement relative to the central primary coil position.
 With a linear polynomial fit, $V_{\rm out}(z)/V_{\rm in} = s(z-z_0)+b$, the slope parameter $s$ can be determined to obtain the LVDT response~([V/mmV]), and the LVDT linearity can be calculated as defined in section~\ref{sec:working_principle}.

 Figure~\ref{fig:scope response} shows the normalised LVDT output (left) and the obtained linearity (right) when measured with the oscilloscope.
 The FEMM simulation results (blue) show a good agreement with the data points\footnote{These are slightly shifted in relative position due to $z_0$ not exactly coinciding with a 0.5~mm step.} (red) in both observables.
 However, due to the low pre-amplification output signal and the presence of electronic noise the linear behaviour of the LVDT is lost within a region of $\pm0.5$~mm around the centre $z_0$.
 To avoid any bias of the non-linear regions both data and simulation are therefore independently fitted over the negative and positive displacement domains $[-3,-1]$~mm and $[1,3]$~mm respectively.
 The final LVDT response is then the mean value of both fit results.
 Nevertheless, even though the linearity decreases when going past $\pm 4$~mm the relative error of the fit remains well below 1\%, which confirms that the measured Type-A LVDT+VC combination can be used as a precise position sensor with a dynamic range of $\pm 5$~mm.